Table of Contents

 To connect your solar connector wires safely and securely, you’ll need to follow a few simple steps.
 Let’s explore how to attach and crimp a solar connector to a wire and how to lock or unlock a connection.

-Attaching and Crimping an MC4 Connector
+Attaching and Crimping a Universal Solar Connector

 - Turn off the system: Before starting, ensure the solar system is off to avoid electrical hazards.